giis-uniovi/qacover/README.md

   - Use the uber jar as a dependency declared in your pom.xml if you experiment conflicts with versions:
     Add `<qualifier>uber</qualifier>` to the dependency declaration.
 - [`qacover-model` standalone reporter](https://central.sonatype.com/artifact/io.github.giis-uniovi/qacover-model):
-  Download the artifact with the `-report` qualifier to generate the reports from the command line as shown in the [quick start].(#quick-start)
+  Download the artifact with the `-report` qualifier to generate the reports from the command line as shown in the [quick start](#quick-start).

 ### .NET Packages in NuGet